prisma/specs/photonjs/README.md

 3. **Minimal Error**: Just the pure error message.

-In order to configure these different error formatting levels, we have two options: Environment variables and the `Photon` constructor.
+In order to configure these different error formatting levels, we have two options: Environment variables and the `PrismaClient` constructor.

 ## Environment variables
 1. `NO_COLOR`: If this env var is provided, colors are stripped from the error message.
 Therefore we end up with a **colorless error**.
 The `NO_COLOR` environment variable is a standard described [here](https://no-color.org/).
 We have a tracking issue [here](https://github.com/prisma/prisma2/issues/686).